Former Theranos CEO Elizabeth Holmes set to be sentenced

 Former Theranos CEO Elizabeth Holmes awaits sentencing Friday, 10 months after a jury found her guilty of defrauding investors in the failed blood-testing company.

 The sentencing hearing in San Jose, California, began shortly after 10 a.m.
-Pacific Time and was ongoing as the clock approached noon — an unusually long time for what is typically a fairly procedural hearing.
+Pacific Time and deliberations were continuing as of 1 p.m. — an unusually long time for what is typically a procedural hearing.

+The amount of money Holmes must repay will be set at a later date, Judge Edward Davila of the Northern District of California ruled.
+Prosecutors had claimed that Holmes must repay $804 million to defrauded investors, but Davila ruled that true losses were likely closer to $121 million.

 Holmes, 38, founded Theranos in 2003, and it quickly grew to become of one of the best-known startups in the world, with a peak valuation of $10 billion.
 But a series of exposes by the Wall Street Journal raised questions about the effectiveness of the company's technology and business practices, triggering multiple investigations by federal and state officials.

-The sentence, to be imposed by Judge Edward Davila of the Northern District of California, will be seen as a signal for how seriously wrongdoers in the high-flying world of tech startups can expect to be punished when they misrepresent a company's capabilities.
+The sentence will be seen as a signal for how seriously wrongdoers in the high-flying world of tech startups can expect to be punished when they misrepresent a company's capabilities.

 "Especially in a very highly publicized case, you want the public to know that if you defraud investors or anyone else, you're looking at serious jail time," said Carrie Cohen, global co-chair of the Investigations and white-collar defense practice group at law firm Morrison Foerster.